BacemDataScience/SingleFlow/README.md

 ```

-SingleFlow will in the subsequent analysis recognize that these comma-separated folders
+*SingleFlow* will in the subsequent analysis recognize that these comma-separated folders
 contain data from different samples.

-## Parameters
+For a specific example of the application of *SingleFlow* to obtain new biological insight,
+see our preprint on [NK cell differentiation](https://www.biorxiv.org/content/10.1101/630657v1).
+Some of the results of the analysis is available and can be explored at http://herknet.io/nk.

 ## License
 *SingleFlow* is released under the MIT license.